yuri-pochepko/documentation/source/_docs/guides/drupal-8-commerce-no-ci.md

    git push origin master
    ```

-5. From your [CircleCI Dashboard](https://circleci.com/dashboard){.external} you can see that tests are already being run on your new commit.
-Once they pass, CircleCI will push the changes to your Site Dashboard.

-6. Go to your newly created Site Dashboard.
+5. Go to your newly created Site Dashboard.
 Under the <span class="glyphicons glyphicons-wrench"></span> **Dev** tab, click on <span class="glyphicons glyphicons-embed-close"></span> **Code**, then **install later**.
 You should now see your commit history.
 Once CircleCI completes the automated tests built into our repository, it will commit the build assets and push them to Dev:

     ![Build Assets on Dev](/source/docs/assets/images/guides/drupal-8-commerce/build-assets.png)